quangdaon/unlockjs/README.md

 # UnlockJS

+**_Note: This project is undergoing a rewrite and will be changing greatly very soon.
+I warned you ;)_**

 UnlockJS is a JavaScript library to activate cheat codes and keyboard shortcuts in your project.

-_Note: This project is in an early stage of development.
-Usage and functionality may be changed without warning._

 ## Installation